FrankChuanhengBu/CountDays-/README.md

 # CountDays-
-Count days from the beginning of a certain year Accomplished by C
+Count days from the beginning of a certain year in C.